LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

-``use_module/2`` directives are not compiled as objects but are instead loaded as-is by Prolog, the exported predicates would need to be called using the ``Module:Call`` notation but the converted module will be calling them through message sending.
+``use_module/2`` directives are not compiled as objects but are instead loaded as-is by Prolog, the exported predicates would need to be called using the ``Module:Call`` notation but the converted module will be calling them through message-sending.
 Thus, this feature ensures that, on a module compiled as an object, any predicate calling other module predicates will work as expected either these other modules are loaded as-is or also compiled as objects.